 Factbox: Sports events hit by the coronavirus epidemic

-(Reuters) - The following is a list of international sports events hit by the outbreak of the new coronavirus.
+(Reuters) - Here is a list of international sports events hit by the outbreak of a coronavirus:

 ATHLETICS